Jormungand (manga): Manga

 In North America, Viz Media announced the English language release of the manga in February 2009.
-The eleven volumes were released from November 10, 2009 to April 19, 2012.
+The eleven volumes were released from November 10, 2009, to April 19, 2012.

-Volume list
+Volumes

 Anime

 An anime television series by White Fox and produced by Geneon was announced on the 10th volume of the manga.
-The anime began airing on April 10, 2012 on Tokyo MX, Television Kanagawa, TV Aichi and KBS and on later dates on Sun TV, BS11 and AT-X. The show was streamed on Showtime, NicoNico, Bandai Channel and GyaO.
+The anime began airing on April 10, 2012, on Tokyo MX, Television Kanagawa, TV Aichi, and KBS, also on later dates on Sun TV, BS11, and AT-X. The show was streamed on Showtime, NicoNico, Bandai Channel and GyaO.
 A second season of the series, Jormungand: Perfect Order, which began broadcasting on Japanese TV on October 9, 2012.
 The two seasons aired on Japanese TV at 12:30 AM.

-The first release of Jormungand on DVD and Blu-ray was on June 27, 2012 with the first two episodes, "Gun Metal, Calico Road" and "Pulsar" included.
-Subsequent releases followed with two episodes each on both Blu-rays and DVDs on July 25, August 29 and September 26 of 2012.
+The first release of Jormungand on DVD and Blu-ray was on June 27, 2012, with the first two episodes, "Gun Metal, Calico Road" and "Pulsar" included.
+Subsequent releases followed with two episodes each on both Blu-rays and DVDs on July 25, August 29 and September 26, 2012.
 The Perfect Order DVD/Blu-rays was first released in Japan on December 21, 2012.
 The DVD and Blu-ray version of the first two seasons of the series was released on February 18, 2014.
 The anime dub clip showed the dangerous species.

 Showgate handles licensing aspect of Jormungand outside Japan.
-A sneak preview of the anime was held on March 31 to April 1, 2012 at the Anime Contents Expo at the Makuhari Messe in Chiba.
+A sneak preview of the anime was held on March 31 to April 1, 2012, at the Anime Contents Expo at the Makuhari Messe in Chiba.

 Music

-The Jormungand Original Soundtrack was released on June 27, 2012 following the conclusion of the first season.
+The Jormungand Original Soundtrack was released on June 27, 2012, following the conclusion of the first season.
 It was composed by Taku Iwasaki and released by the record label Geneon Universal Entertainment.

 For the first season, both the opening and ending themes were produced by I've Sound.
 The opening song is "Borderland" by Mami Kawada, and the ending theme is "Ambivalentidea" by Nagi Yanagi.
 "Borderland" was released as a single on May 30, 2012, while "Ambivalentidea" was released as a single on June 6, 2012.
 Both songs were released as singles by Geneon Universal Entertainment.

 For the second season, the opening is "Under / Shaft" by Maon Kurosaki, while the ending is "Laterality" (ラテラリティ) by Nagi Yanagi.

 Additionally, the song "Time To Attack" by American rapper/hip-hop artist SANTA is featured in episodes throughout both seasons of the show, as well as during the next-episode previews at the end of each episode.